devicefactory/df1-manual/howto_node.md

 sudo node dump.js
 ```

-It should start scanning and try to discover all services and characteristics for devices.
+It should start scanning and try to discover all services and characteristics for any discovered BLE device.
 The output will look something like:

 ```{sh}